2018 VG18

 ' is a distant trans-Neptunian object (TNO) that was discovered when it was 123 AU from the Sun, more than three times the average distance between the Sun and Pluto.
 It was discovered on 10 November 2018 by Scott Sheppard, David Tholen, and Chad Trujillo during their search for TNOs whose orbits might be gravitationally influenced by the hypothetical Planet Nine.
 They announced the discovery of on 17 December 2018 and nicknamed the object "Farout" to emphasize its distance from the Sun.

 is the second-most distant natural object ever observed in the Solar System, after (132 AU), which was also discovered by Sheppard's team in January 2018.
 As of 2024, is 123.6 AU from the Sun and is moving farther away until it reaches aphelion in 2063.
 While is one of the most distant Solar System objects known, its orbit is not the most distant since its average orbital distance from the Sun is 82 AU, which places it in the scattered disk and the 2:9 orbital resonance with Neptune.

 has not yet been imaged by high-resolution telescopes, so it has no known moons.
 The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.
 Its size has not been measured, but should be in the range of 490±to km in diameter if it has a moderate albedo.

 Discovery

-Animation of two discovery images taken by the 8.2-meter Subaru Telescope on 10 November 2018.
-The moving dot in the center is at magnitude 24.6.